ReginaSherman/korilla/README.md

 1. Check out to a new branch with `git checkout -b dev`.
 1. Fulfill the listed requirements.

+Unless otherwise stated, assignments are due the next class day by 10 am ET.

 ## Requirements

-Follow the walkthrough and finish all parts.
-If you have extra time, finish the bonus as well.
+Follow the steps below and finish all parts.
+If you have extra time, finish the Stretch Goal as well.

+Your application must compile without syntax errors and load in the browser.
+If there are errors you can't solve, comment them out and explain what you think is wrong.

 ## Part 1: Sample Receipts